ryanwalder/how-to-git/README.md

 ## Handy git settings

-These are setting which improve over the base setup
+These settings do improve overall feeling of the base setup.

 ### Always fast forward merge